 There are risks associated with any major surgery.
 Complications are rare, but they include:

 - heart attack

 - allergic reaction to anesthesia or other medications

 - the formation of a blood clot in your legs that moves into your lungs, which is called a pulmonary embolism

 - infection at the surgical incision site

-Other risks specific to nephrectomy are:
+Other risks are specific to a nephrectomy.
+They include: